rust-lang/book/second-edition/nostarch/chapter16.md

   |     let handle = thread::spawn(move || {
 ```

-When we capture something in a closure's environment, Rust will try to infer
+When we capture something in a closure’s environment, Rust will try to infer
 how to capture it. `println!` only needs a reference to `v`, so the closure
 tries to borrow `v`.
-There's a problem, though: we don't know how long the
+There’s a problem, though: we don’t know how long the
-spawned thread will run, so we don't know if the reference to `v` will always
+spawned thread will run, so we don’t know if the reference to `v` will always
 be valid.

-Consider the code in Listing 16-4 that shows a scenario where it's more likely
+Consider the code in Listing 16-4 that shows a scenario where it’s more likely
-that the reference to `v` won't be valid:
+that the reference to `v` won’t be valid:

 Filename: src/main.rs